Non-exhaustive list of issues that need to be addressed in Australia…

 There should be no taxes on the profits of businesses (i.e. sole traders, partnerships, companies, corporations et cetera), which are distributed to the citizens who own the businesses (i.e. proprietors, partners, shareholders et cetera) as income of those citizens.
 That income should then be subject to income tax.
 This means that the profits of businesses, which are distributed to the citizens who own the businesses, are only taxed once as income of the citizens who own the businesses.

-> Abolish compulsory superannuation, which is confiscation of income earned by employees and therefore an attack on the property rights of employees over their income earned.
+> Abolish compulsory superannuation, which is confiscation of income earned by Australian citizens who are subject to compulsory superannuation and an attack on the property rights of Australian citizens over their income earned.

-The method that should be used to increase and decrease the size of the money supply in Australia is increasing and decreasing the amount of principal that the banks are allowed to lend to Australian citizens, Australian businesses (such as sole traders, partnerships and companies) and Australian not-for-profit entities (such as churches) for different types of loans, expressed as a multiples of the incomes of Australian citizens, multiples of the profits of Australian businesses (such as sole traders, partnerships and companies) and multiples of the operating surpluses of Australian not-for-profit entities (such as churches).
-These multiples should be different for different types of lending, such as mortgages, personal loans, business loans to sole traders, partnerships and companies and loans to not-for profit entities.
+The method that should be used to increase and decrease the size of the money supply in Australia is increasing and decreasing the amount of principal that the Australian Bank is allowed to lend to Australian citizens, Australian businesses (such as sole traders, partnerships and companies) and Australian not-for-profit entities (such as churches and charities) for different types of loans, expressed as a multiples of the incomes of Australian citizens, multiples of the profits of Australian businesses (such as sole traders, partnerships and companies) and multiples of the operating surpluses of Australian not-for-profit entities (such as churches and charities).

 > Manufacture steel in Australia instead of selling iron ore to China and buying the steel that China manufactures using this iron ore.